jarviscanada/jarvis_data_eng_FraserRaney/spark/README.md

 # Introduction
 The London Gift Shop (LGS) marketing team previously relied on a data analytics solution built using Jupyter Notebook and Python to analyze customer purchasing behavior.
 This solution generated valuable insights that enabled the marketing team to design targeted campaigns, such as sending promotional emails to specific customer segments, improving retention and engagement.
 However, the original solution was difficult to scale because it ran in a single-machine environment.

-LGS decided to re-architect the analytics pipeline using Apache Spark, a distributed data processing framework capable of handling large-scale datasets across clusters of machines.
+To address scalability limitations, LGS decided to re-architect the analytics pipeline using Apache Spark, a distributed data processing framework capable of handling large-scale datasets across clusters of machines.

-The original analytics workflow was rewritten using PySpark and Spark Structured APIs, enabling the data pipeline to run in a distributed environment.
-Two Spark notebook environments used for large-scale data processing and analytics were evaluated: Apache Zeppelin and Azure Databricks.
+Building on this new architecture, the original analytics workflow was rewritten using PySpark and Spark Structured APIs.
+This enabled the data pipeline to run in a distributed environment.
+Two Spark notebook environments, Apache Zeppelin and Azure Databricks, were evaluated for large-scale data processing and analytics.
 The project demonstrates how the original Python-based analysis can be migrated to a scalable big-data architecture while maintaining the same analytical outcomes.

+Additionally, we examine two pipeline implementations using Azure: an ETL pipeline utilizing Azure SQL Database with Azure Databricks, and a Delta Live Tables (DLT) pipeline implemented with the Databricks Free Edition.

 The solution leverages modern data engineering tools, including: